iternal-technologies-partners/airgapai-chat-production-documentation/02-chat-interactions/pin-chat.md

 **User Role**: All Users
 **Complexity**: Simple

-**Purpose**: This flow allows users to "pin" important or frequently-used chat conversations to keep them easily accessible at the top of their chat list.
+**Purpose**: This flow allows users to "pin" or "star" important or frequently-used chat conversations to keep them easily accessible at the top of their chat list.
 Pinned chats appear in a dedicated "Pinned" section, separate from date-organized chats, making them quick to find regardless of when they were last used.

 ---